AymanAbaid/aymanabaid.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a PhD candidate in Artificial Intelligence at the University of Galway, supervised by <a href='#'>Ihsan Ullah</a>.
-My research centers on deep learning, generative models, and robust representation learning.
-Specifically, I focus on applying deep learning techniques to medical image analysis, spanning both practical applications and fundamental research.
+I am a PhD candidate at the School of Computer Science, University of Galway, supervised by <a href='#'>Ihsan Ullah</a>.
+My research focuses on deep learning, generative models, and robust representation learning.
+In particular, I apply deep learning techniques to medical image analysis, spanning both practical applications and fundamental research.
 Key areas of interest include generative models, domain adaptation, and text-to-image and video synthesis.

 Outside my research I’m training for my first marathon, exploring new places when I can, and enjoying a good book or two each month.